KxSystems/docs-v1/docs/interfaces/pyq/user-guide.md

 ```python
 >>> b = q.a * 0.0
 ```
-and call a numpy function on one kdb+ object redirecting the output to another:
+and call a numpy function on one kdb+ object, redirecting the output to another:
 ```python
 >>> numpy.log2(q.a, out=numpy.asarray(b))
 ```
-The result of a numpy function is now in the kdb+ object
+The result of a numpy function is now in the kdb+ object.
 ```python
 >>> b
 k('0 1 1.584963')